PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week2Day1.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/RMK9AphfLco" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 *Video 3.
 Before Siri and Alexa, there was ELIZA.*

-Created by Joseph Weizenbaum at the MIT Computerized Reasoning Laboratory in 1964 – 1966, the ELIZA chatbot was not only the first chatbo

 Now, it is time to develop your own chatbot...